April Foodie Penpals

 Recreating Memories in the Kitchen

 I can’t remember exactly when it was, but recently I learned an Italian phrase that I had never heard before: “fare la scarpetta.”
-Roughly translated “to do the little shoe,” the terms refer to the act of taking a piece … Continue reading
+Roughly translated “to do the little shoe,” the terms refer to the act of taking a piece of bread and soaking up the remnants of gravy or soup or whatever meal leftovers remain.

 An Old-School Italian Cook

 My aunt is a stereotypical, older Italian lady.
 She won’t leave the house without lipstick.
 She yells at her husband whenever she teases him.
 And of course, she can cook a mean gravy.
-Most of my memories with my aunt … Continue reading

 A Vegetarian Failure